alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 Computations are
 [detailed below](#Computations).

-### Construction

 Construction will proceed in stages.
-Entries every kilometer should allow easy access to the tunnel for repairs.
+Entries at least every kilometer should allow easy access to the tunnel for repairs.

 A regular
 [Tunnel boring machine](https://en.wikipedia.org/wiki/Tunnel_boring_machine)